 Graphite is sometimes used to reduce the friction between two surfaces that rub together.
 Explain how it does this.
 (2)

-Graphite is made up of layers of carbon atoms, which can easily slide over each other (1). this means that graphite is slippery (1), making it a good lubricant.
+Graphite is made up of layers of carbon atoms, which can easily slide over each other (1).
+This means that graphite is slippery (1), making it a good lubricant.

 Extended response question: